NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

 [![GDC Data Model 3](images/GDC-Data-Model-Sample.png)](images/GDC-Data-Model-Sample.png "Click to see the full image.")

-A `sample` submission has the same general structure as `case` submission as it will require a unique key and a link to the `case`.
+A `sample` submission has the same general structure as a `case` submission as it will require a unique key and a link to the `case`.
 However, `sample` entities require one additional value:  `sample_type`.
 This peripheral data is required because it is necessary for the data to be interpreted.
 For example, an investigator using this data would need to know whether the `sample` came from tumor or normal tissue.

 [![Dictionary Sample](images/Dictionary_Sample.png)](images/Dictionary_Sample.png "Click to see the full image.")